The Best Recurve Bow: Our Picks (Updated: July 2020)

 Here's how you figure out each measurement.

 Draw Length.
-Here's the simple definition: the draw length measures exactly how far the archer pulls the bow string back.
+What is draw length, you ask?
+Here's the simple definition: the draw length measures exactly how far the archer pulls the bow string back before letting an arrow loose.
 Here's a more complicated definition: the draw length is measurement, in inches, from the back of the bow handle (called the pivot point) to nock (the place on the bow string where you place your arrow) when the archer is at full draw.

 There are two ways to get that measurement: